COVID-19 SBA & Government Info & Resources for Small Business:

 |7/1/20: Paycheck Protection Plan Flexibility Act – This new act was approved by congress and signed into law by the president today.
 It provides significant changes to the PPP forgiveness rules, including:

 |7/1/20: EIDL Loans are being processed and funded.
 If you applied for an EIDL Grant, regardless of whether you received a grant or not, you were also applying for an EIDL loan.
 You don’t have to accept the loan if offered by the SBA.
 You will receive an email from the SBA asking you to access your online account where you will review, adjust the amount if desired, accept the loan and sign the lending document.
 Once you have signed the loan documents, your loan should fund within about 1 week.|

 |Be aware of scams!
 These scams include asking you for a fee to process or expedite your EIDL or PPP loans.
 There are NO FEES associated with either of these programs.
 There may be other lenders claiming to be offering some type of disaster relief loans – while these may be legitimate loans, they are likely NOT associated with any of the federal relief programs.
 Be careful to clearly understand the terms of any loans before signing any document.|

 - If you are open for business, and you have employees, be sure that you are adhering to the Families First Coronavirus Response Act (the initial act signed into law in response to the coronavirus crisis) as it relates to paid sick leave for your employees.
 (See more details below.)

 - If you received a Paycheck Protection Loan (PPL), you should become familiar with the terms of your loan, including the possible Loan Forgiveness terms.
-Each bank may have slightly different rules on qualifying for PPP loan forgiveness, and all banks are waiting on further clarification from the SBA.
+The newly passed Paycheck Protection Plan Flexibility Act provides additional flexibility on qualifying for loan forgiveness.
+The Loan Forgiveness Application is now available from the SBA.

 - If you have employees, and are still open for business, you must post the Employee Rights Poster.